Southern Ocean distribution of Gephyrocapsa huxleyi#

 Finally, we conduct the post-processing.

-targets = np.array([target_name])
+targets = np.array([target])

 def do_post(statistic):

-m = post(X_train, y, X_predict, model_config, statistic, datatype="poc")
+m = post(X_train, y, X_predict, model_config, statistic, datatype="abundance")

 do_post(statistic="mean")